Photometry#

 for (i, science_file) in enumerate(science_files.files):

-#if i < 104: # could use something like that to relaunch on selected files
+# Could use something like that to relaunch on new or selected files:

 # continue